General Serre weight conjectures: Introduction

 \subsection{Acknowledgments}

 The point of view that we adopt in this paper owes a considerable debt to the ideas of Matthew Emerton; he has declined to be listed as a coauthor, but we hope that his influence on the paper is clear.
 We would like to thank Kevin Buzzard, Fred Diamond, Brandon Levin and L\^e H\`ung Vi\^et Bao for many helpful conversations.
 F.H.\ would like to thank Ida Bulat for her assistance with typing, as well as the MSRI for the excellent working conditions it provided.
 We are very grateful to Mehmet Haluk \c{S}eng\"{u}n for repeating the calculations of~\cite{MR2887610} for us, and to Darrin Doud for extending some of his calculations for us.
-We thank Chuangxun (Allen) Cheng for his translation of parts of \cite{wang}.
+We thank Chuangxun (Allen) Cheng for his translation of parts of \cite{wang} and Jim Humphreys for inspiring correspondence related to Corollary~\ref{cor:ye-wang}.
+We are thankful to the referee for helpful comments.